veggiespam/ImageLocationScanner/README.md

     with facial recognition information, like the name and age of the person in the picture.
 Burp screen shot of this shown to the right and ZAP is shown below.
-* This professional photographer leaves Exif & IPTC data in many photos: [Raia.com](https://raia.com/)
+* This professional photographer utilizes Exif & IPTC data in many of the full-sized (non-thumbnail) photos: [Raia.com](https://raia.com/)

 <p align="center"><img width="65%" height="65%"
 src="img/screenshot-2-zap.png" align="center"/></p>